This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Ride Notes: Photographic Notice - I took these pictures during the height of spring and my guess is that this area is only this green for a month or so out of the year.

-This trail was burned in the 2007 Wildfires so this status page until this page is updated.
+This trail was burned in the 2007 Wildfires but the trail has been recovering nicely.

 ||From the trailhead there is really only one way to go along a well defined trail that will most likely show some wear from horse traffic.
 At .2 miles you will some over a small saddle in the hill where you will find a marker for the California Riding and Hiking Trail (CRHT) which goes through Hollenbeck Canyon.
 Statewide, the CHRT is marked by brown posts with a yellow painted caps.
 The trail goes nearly the entire length of the state and while it does not get the good public relations bit that the Pacific Crest Trail does, the CHRT is open to Mountain Bikes (at least on non-wilderness land).
 Here is the TOPO! file showing the CHRT route through San Diego County.|